 Preface

-It's all over international news right now, so I suspect you all will be well aware of these ongoings already.
-I know full well there are much larger fish in the sea than little ol' James' Home of Tone, but nonetheless, I have worked hard over the past few years at providing a quality, affordable product to my growing US customer base, and ultimately, these Trump Tariffs will do a lot to undo all of that hard work.
-So rest assured, none of these, by any means, is of my choosing or doing.
+It's all over international news, along with more and more businesses and couriers announcing their short term decisions on how they're handling orders and shipments to the USA in coming weeks/months, so I suspect you all will be well aware of these ongoings already.
+I know full well there are much larger fish in the sea than little ol' James' Home of Tone, but nonetheless, I have worked hard over the past few years at providing a quality, affordable product to my growing US customer base, and ultimately, these Trump Tariffs will affect that in some way, I wish it didn't but that's the situation we're in going forward

 I have been hard at work learning more about this, ensuring what I do, how I export, how I serve my US customers is completely correct.
 But similarly with the recent EU changes too, there will be short term, and long term changes in how I handle orders heading to the USA going forward.
 I'll update this page as and when I learn more, or when I make key changes, but I hope this info helps.